 Little Venice is one of the most unique spots in town.
 The old pastel-coloured stilted Fisherman’s houses here have been converted into bars and restaurants.

 Centuries ago, this was a popular hangout spot for pirates!
 Scarpa is a chic spot to party amongst a well-heeled crowd in a gorgeous venue overlooking the sea.

 Skiathos island is the most popular island in the Northern Sporades archipelago.
 For good reason too.

-There are 60 paradisiacal beaches that run around the circumference of Skiathos.
-This is a relative amount considering the fact that the island is only around 7 miles long and 4 miles wide!
+60 paradisiacal beaches run around the circumference of Skiathos.
+This is a relative amount because the island is only around 7 miles long and 4 miles wide!

-It is so popular among international tourists that it is often referred to as ¨the boomerang island¨.
-There are so many people that visit Skiathos year after year because they fall so deeply in love with it (and become boomerangers!)
+Skiathos is so popular among international tourists that it is often referred to as ¨the boomerang island¨.
+So many people visit Skiathos year after year because they fall so deeply in love with it (and become boomerangers!)

 Despite the island gaining international recognition as the place where the first Mamma Mia movie was filmed, Skopelos has continued to fly largely under the radar.
 It has its dedicated fans, like most Greek islands.

 However, Skopelos gets nowhere near as crowded as its neighbour Skiathos.
 Coming here gives you more of an opportunity to get off the beaten path and party with Greeks.

 In Skopelos town, there are a few great bars to add to your radar.
 Mercurius cocktail bar is home to some of the best expert mixologists in town.